Beating bowel cancer together

 More about bowel cancer symptoms

-There are several possible causes of bleeding from your bottom or blood in your bowel movements (poo).
-Bright red blood may come from swollen blood vessels (haemorrhoids or piles) in your back passage, or polyps (non-cancerous growths).
+There are several things that can cause bleeding from your bottom or blood in your poo.
+Bright red blood may come from swollen blood vessels (haemorrhoids or piles) in your back passage, or non-cancerous growths (polyps).
 It may also be caused by bowel cancer.
 Dark red or black blood may come from your bowel or stomach.
-Tell your doctor about any bleeding so they can find out what is causing it.
+Tell your GP about any bleeding so they can find out what’s causing it.

 Tiredness